Ioanna Tsatsou: Writing

 Tsatsou wrote a number of books in Greek.
 Many have been translated into English.
 She also translated some of her works into French, for which she was awarded the Prix de la langue-française in 1976.
 Her early works focused on the Axis occupation of Greece.

 Personal life

 Tsatsou was married to Konstantinos Tsatsos, a president of Greece.
 Her daughters were Theodora "Dora" Tsatsos-Simeonidi, a dancer, and Despina Mylonas.
-Konstantinos died in 1987 and Dora in June of 2000.
+Konstantinos died in 1987 and Dora in June 2000.
 She kept up correspondence with her brother Giorgos for most of her life.

-Tsatsou died in 2000 at age 91.
+Tsatsou died in 2000 at age 96.